GROWING GREAT KIDS

 - Campers should bring several CDC approved face masks.

-- Campers and staff will only be required to wear masks during the camp week when social distancing is not possible.
+- Campers and staff will only be required to wear masks during the camp week when social distancing is not possible within their unit/neighborhood.

 - Campers will NOT need to wear masks inside their cabin or when alone with their cabin group.